Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 • 1-2 teaspoons water (as needed)

-Step-by-Step: 5 Minutes to the Perfect Paste
+Step-by-Step: 5 Minutes to Perfect Paste

 1. Measure dry ingredients into a small glass bowl.